Xolo-T/Solomon-T.github.io/README.md

 # Portfolio site
 This is my portfolio site that has more details about me.
-Feel free to visit it.
 ## live link
-feel free to take a look [here](google.com)
+Feel free to take a look [here](https://solomon-t.github.io/)